-- 1) Turn off the power supply. - 2) Remove the panels and the top insulation over the evaporator. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the spray tubes and the insulations at the "U" shaped notch where the refrigeration tubings go through the molded chassis. - 5) Remove the insulation tube, and disconnect the evaporator inlet tubing at the tee next to the expansion valve. - 6) Lift up the evaporator, and disconnect the evaporator outlet tubing. - 7) Install the new evaporator. - 8) Install the new drier. - 9) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles.

-- 10) Evacuate the system, and charge it with refrigerant.
-For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment. - 11) Replace the removed parts in the reverse order of which they were removed. - 12) Replace the top insulation and the panels in their correct positions. - 13) Turn on the power supply.
+- 1) Turn off the power supply. - 2) Remove the panels and the top insulation over the evaporator. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the spray tubes and the insulations at the "U" shaped notch where the refrigeration tubings pass through the molded chassis. - 5) Remove the insulation tube and disconnect the evaporator inlet tubing at the tee next to the expansion valve. - 6) Lift up the evaporator and disconnect the evaporator outlet tubing. - 7) Install the new evaporator. - 8) Install the new drier. - 9) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 10) Evacuate the system and charge it with refrigerant.
+See the charge label in the machine compartment. - 11) Replace the removed parts in the reverse order of which they were removed. - 12) Replace the top insulation and the panels in their correct positions. - 13) Turn on the power supply.

-H. Removal and Replacement of Water Regulating Valve -
+H. Removal and Replacement of Headmaster (Condensing Pressure